 Note the change in dynamic from the previous tax law.
 Before, the higher the tax bracket the lower the amount of return necessary to lean towards the investment side versus paying off the mortgage.
 Now, unless one fills up the “zero bracket” (12,000 individual – $24,000 Joint) amount” to allow the interest to be deductible, the amount one must earn to justify “NOT” paying off the mortgage quickly is higher.
 Of course, charitable contributions can increase the amount of deductions that can be itemized.
 However, buying a home is no longer the slam dunk for lowering taxes.*Federal Taxes only.
 Assumes not enough deductions to meet Standard Deduction amount.
 Partial deductions have not been considered.

 This is not to say buying a home is no longer a good thing to do.
 There are many advantages including the pride of ownership and stability owning a home can bring.
-That said, the dynamic of how to pay the mortgage has changed.
+That said, the dynamic of how to pay the mortgage has changed, according to the information obtained from a mortgage broker in Kansas City.
 Also, even the higher comparative costs shown in the table above should not be viewed as impossible hurdles to overcome in a solid investment strategy.
 The process to evaluate is more complex under the new rules.
 If we can be of help, please let us know.